Cricket All-Stars: Teams

-Warne's Warriors

 Venues

 All three matches of the series played in baseball stadiums.
 Initially in June 2015, Wrigley Field in Chicago and Yankee Stadium in New York were booked as venues, along with Dodger Stadium in Los Angeles.
 However, in October 2015, the former two venues were replaced by New York Mets' home ballpark Citi Field and Houston Astros' home ballpark Minute Maid Park.
 The first match was a day game in New York, while the second and third played under lights in Houston and Los Angeles respectively.

 A curator from New Zealand was hired to prepare drop-in pitches in Minneapolis to be delivered to the three stadiums.